DiscoNova/symmetric-round/README.md

 ### Why this package exists?

+`Math.round()` - is defined in the latest definition of [ECMA-262](http://www.ecma-international.org/ecma-262/10.0/index.html#sec-math.round) (as well as the earlier versions thereof - at the time of writing) - i.e. "The JavaScript Standard" - in such way that

-ECMA-262 defines `Math.round()` in such way that when the input value is exactly half way between two integer Numbers, the result is the Number value that is closer to positive infinity.
-This means that the absolute value of rounding negative and positive values is asymmetric; for example:
+* when the input value is exactly half way between two integer Numbers, the result is the Number value that is closer to positive infinity.

+This means that the standard states that the *absolute* value of rounding negative and positive values **is** *asymmetric* by definition; e.g.:

-`Math.round(99.5)` results in `100` while `Math.round(-99.5)` results in `-99` ... and this is just one of the weirdnesses of JavaScript that may sometimes come to bite you in the hindside when you least expect it.
+* `Math.round(99.5)` results in `100` while
+* `Math.round(-99.5)` results in `-99` ... and ...

+...this is just one of the weirdnesses of JavaScript that may sometimes come to bite you in the hindside when you least expect it.

-This leads to all sorts of hard-to-pinpoint bugs like:
+In practice - this leads to all sorts of hard-to-pinpoint bugs in your code like:

-* calculating discount reimbursements may get a different value than what the original discount was
+* calculating discount reimbursements might get a different value than what the original discount was
-* drawing charts may be "a pixel off" on the on the negative side of chart origo, etc.
+* drawing charts *may* be "a pixel off" when they reside on the the negative side of chart origo, etc.

-...and those are just examples of the situations I have personally witnessed.
+...and those are just examples of the situations I have _personally_ witnessed.
 All because `Math.round()` does not work the way I was taught at school back in the day when dinosaurs roamed the Earth.

 ### So...
 Let's round numbers symmetrically instead!

-This tie-breaking method of rounding is known by many names, such as "round half away from zero", "round half towards nearest infinity", "commercial rounding" or "symmetric rounding".
-Positive and negative numbers are treated symmetrically and therefore the method is free of overall positive/negative bias (assuming the original numbers are positive or negative with equal probability).
-This method of rounding is often used for currency conversions and price roundings etc.
+This "tie-breaking method" of rounding Numbers to Integers is known by many names, such as *"round half away from zero"*, *"round half towards nearest infinity"*, *"commercial rounding"* or *"symmetric rounding"*.

+With "symmetric rounding", the positive and negative numbers are treated symmetrically and therefore the method is free of overall positive/negative bias (assuming the original numbers are positive or negative with equal probability).

+Furthermore, this method of rounding is often used for currency conversions and price roundings etc.

 ```js
 import symmetricRound from 'symmetricRound';